 Construction schedule*

 *Waterfront Seattle construction was delayed into 2025 due to COVID-19 impacts and a lack of concrete delivery availability between December 2021 and April 2022 as a result of a concrete strike in King County.
-We have assessed the overall program delay impacts and we continue to implement mitigation strategies.
-Take a look at the schedule below for the latest information on our construction timeline. indicates partner project
+We have assessed the overall program delay impacts to implement mitigation strategies.
+The schedule below is in the process of being updated to reflect our current construction timeline, updates will be live on this page soon.

 Alaskan Way Viaduct removal began in early 2019.